CZ-NIC/django-pain/README.rst

     import_payments --parser PARSER [input file [input file ...]]

 Import payments from the bank.
-Bank statement should be provided on standard input or in a file as positional parameter.
+A bank statement should be provided on the standard input or in a file as a positional parameter.

-Mandatory argument ``PARSER`` must be dotted path to payment parser class such as ``django_pain.parsers.transproc.TransprocXMLParser``.
+The mandatory argument ``PARSER`` must be a dotted path to a payment-parser class such as ``django_pain.parsers.transproc.TransprocXMLParser``.

 ``list_payments``